andresdeluna27/PetHouse/README.md

 	now the backend is ready!

-* To run the react app just type the command
-	=> npm start
+* To run the react app just type the command at the Folder PetsPortal => npm start

 	No you can navigate for the aplication